 - Why is butter better than margarine?

-- Ok, I know this is a post about making your own…but sometimes you want to have a can on hand for short notice.
+- Ok, I know this is a post about making your own condensed milk…but sometimes you want to have a can on hand for short notice.
 Nothing wrong with that, just check your ingredients.
 I found an organic option at Thrive Market.
 They’ll deliver straight to your door (and give you 15% off your first order!) so give it a shot if you like to keep some handy.

 - Why whole milk?
 (Actually, I drink raw milk, but that’s another story entirely)